Larry Nance

 Larry Donnell Nance Sr. (born February 12, 1959) is an American former professional basketball player.
-A forward from Clemson University, Nance played 13 seasons (1981–1994) in the National Basketball Association (NBA) as a member of the Phoenix Suns and Cleveland Cavaliers.
+A power forward from Clemson University, Nance played 14 seasons (1981–1994) in the National Basketball Association (NBA) as a member of the Phoenix Suns and Cleveland Cavaliers.
 He was a three-time NBA All-Star.

 College career

 Nance played for the Clemson Tigers, who made it to the Elite Eight in his junior year.

 Professional career

 Phoenix Suns (1981-1988)

 Nance scored 15,687 career points and grabbed 7,067 career rebounds, but he is perhaps best known as the first winner of the NBA Slam Dunk Contest in 1984, earning him the nickname "The High-Ayatolla of Slamola".
 Nance was a model of consistency throughout his NBA career.
 He averaged over 16 points and 8 rebounds per game for all eleven seasons as a starter.
 His best scoring average year was in the 1986–1987 NBA season, where he averaged 22.5 points per game.
 Always among the highest in field goal percentage, Nance was an excellent mid-range shooter as well as a talented inside player.

 Nance was involved in a trade between the Suns and the Cavaliers in 1988.
 Nance's stint in Phoenix came to an end on February 25, 1988, when, with the Suns struggling to a 16–35 mark, he was traded with Mike Sanders and Detroit's No. 1 pick in 1988 (used to pick Randolph Keys) to Cleveland for Kevin Johnson, Mark West, Tyrone Corbin and Cleveland's first (used for Dan Majerle) and second round (used for Dean Garrett) picks in 1988 and the Lakers' second round pick in 1989 (used for Greg Grant).